OrebroUniversity/hrp_oru/modifications/README.md

 ![alt text][batteries]

-[batteries]: https://github.com/OrebroUniversity/hrp_oru/blob/master/modifications/batteries.jpeg "Placement of batteries"

 The 3D printout is placed as shown below.
 Note that the 2 smaller holes are used to secure the NUC computer (which utilizes these holes to mount a VESA compatible plate (that is the computer needs to be mounted before the mounting bracket is mounted on the mower.
 The 4 countersink is for the NUC rubber support legs to get a snug fit.

 ![alt text][mount2]

+The complete setup with the NUC computer is shown below.

+![alt text][mount3]

+[batteries]: https://github.com/OrebroUniversity/hrp_oru/blob/master/modifications/batteries.jpeg "Placement of batteries"
 [mount2]: https://github.com/OrebroUniversity/hrp_oru/blob/master/modifications/mount2.jpeg "Placement of mounting bracket".

-![alt text][mount3]

-The complete setup with the NUC computer is shown below.

-[mount3]: https://github.com/OrebroUniversity/hrp_oru/blob/master/modifications/mount2.jpeg "Placement of mounting bracket".
+[mount3]: https://github.com/OrebroUniversity/hrp_oru/blob/master/modifications/mount3.jpeg "Placement of mounting bracket".